 Tim Larson: original editor.

-Eric Nelson: excellent new breakpoint features in the simulator.
+Eric Nelson: excellent new breakpoint features in the

 Aaron Curley, Curt Vickre & Jon Squires: HTML help system.

-Lee Davison: for all your help in tracking down bugs and the example programs.
+Lee Davison: for all your help in tracking down bugs and the

 All the users who have sent in comments and bug reports.